nebular161/Funkinized-Engine/README.md

 # Everlast Engine
 A Friday Night Funkin' engine that will try to improve your modding experience.
-For now, this readme is a wip until the engines release.
+For now, this readme is a wip until the engine's release.

 # Building
 To get started, you need the following programs: